datafaker-net/datafaker/docs/in-the-media/links.md

 **May 22, 2022**

-We published an article on *Dzone* to demonstrate some of the new features of Datafaker:
+We published an article on *DZone* to demonstrate some of the new features of Datafaker:

 https://dzone.com/articles/datafaker-a-solid-alternative-to-using-production